Quantum Advantage for All: Classical Modeling with BEATOR

 The part of the toolchain that is relevant here is written in C* and consists of a non-optimizing linear-time (modulo global (local) symbol table hash collisions (search)) C* compiler that targets RISC-U, a tiny subset of 64-bit RISC-V~\cite{RISCV}, as well as a RISC-U emulator and BEATOR which translates RISC-U code to BTOR2~\cite{BTOR2}.
 RISC-U binaries generated by the C* compiler are in ELF format and run not only on the RISC-U emulator but also on QEMU and actual 64-bit RISC-V hardware.
 The toolchain also fully supports 32-bit machines and generates 32-bit code by bootstrapping \texttt{uint64\_t} to \texttt{uint32\_t} and carefully avoiding integer overflows beyond 32 bits.
-Only BEATOR used to be limited to 64-bit binaries.
-We have added 32-bit support to BEATOR to highlight the impact of machine word size on number of qubits in Section~\ref{sec:exp}.
+Support of 32-bit binaries highlights the impact of machine word size on number of qubits in Section~\ref{sec:exp}.
 Thus everything below also applies to 32-bit machines and code.

-\subsection{RISC-U ISA~\cite{Onward17,RISCV}}
+\subsection{RISC-U ISA~\cite{ASE21,MoreVMs18,Onward17}}

 Consider the RISC-U assembly fragment in Fig.~\ref{fig:assembly} which has been generated by the C* compiler for the \texttt{while} loop as well as the \texttt{if} and the \texttt{return} statements in the running example.
 The assembly fragment features 9 out of the 14 RISC-U instructions.
 Overall code size is linear in the size of the C* source.
 Labels and comments are provided manually.